 The skin on our lips is very thin and delicate, so it requires a lot of extra care.
 Because it is so thin, the skin has a tendency to dry out and become chapped — to combat this, a lip mask creates a barrier and seals in moisture.
-This is why many people wear lip masks overnight: Our core body temperature rises when we sleep, which causes an increase in transepidermal water loss and dries out several areas of the skin, according to Chiu.
+This is why many people wear lip masks overnight: When we sleep, our core body temperature rises, causing an increase in transepidermal water loss that can dry out several areas of the skin, according to Dr. Annie Chiu, a board-certified cosmetic and general dermatologist and founder of The Derm Institute.
 “A nightly lip mask is a great way to combat that dehydration,” she noted.

 Lip masks versus lip balm: What’s the difference?

-Though both lip masks and lip balm are formulated to heal and hydrate the lips, they have different use cases.
+Though both lip masks and lip balm are formulated to heal and hydrate the lips, they have different uses.

 Lip balms are “typically formulated a bit lighter,” which makes them better for layering over lipstick throughout the day.
-A lip mask, on the other hand, is designed to help your lips “when they feel particularly dry” due to “more occlusive ingredients” and “actives that are more concentrated for specific benefits like exfoliating or antiaging,” according to Chiu.
-An occlusive like an oil or a wax “works by preventing evaporative water loss and thus locks in moisture,” Weitz explained.
+A lip mask, on the other hand, prevents your lips from drying out and can actually make your lips look plumper right after use.
+This is due to “more occlusive ingredients” and “actives that are more concentrated for specific benefits, like exfoliating or antiaging,” according to Chiu.
+An occlusive, like an oil or a wax, “works by preventing evaporative water loss and thus locks in moisture,” Weitz explained.